 Kenton Zurbin is a local sustainability consultant and educator.
 Learn more about the steps that you can take to prepare your home and yard to a changing climate on this episode of Changing for Climate and read the blog post.

-Hydrogen: Fueling a Zero Emissions Future
+Hydrogen: Fuelling a Zero Emissions Future

 “When you look at how we use energy in our society, about eighty percent of the energy is liquid or gaseous fuels.
 We need hydrogen to decarbonize that whole section of the energy pie.”

 Greg Caldwell and Laura Pysyk are engineers working on ATCO’s hydrogen blending project to decarbonize home heating.
-Learn more about hydrogen’s place in fueling a zero emission future on this episode of Changing for Climate and read the blog post.
+Learn more about hydrogen’s place in fuelling a zero emission future on this episode of Changing for Climate and read the blog post.

 “I realized we needed about four hair dryers to heat the house at minus 30.”